Qovery/qovery-client-javascript/docs/ApplicationEnvironmentVariableApi.md

 ## createApplicationEnvironmentVariableAlias

-> EnvironmentVariableResponse createApplicationEnvironmentVariableAlias(applicationId, environmentVariableId, opts)
+> EnvironmentVariable createApplicationEnvironmentVariableAlias(applicationId, environmentVariableId, opts)

 Create an environment variable alias at the application level